Beethoven: Piano Concerto 4 in G Major, Op. 58 (Seolyeong Jeong & Shepherd School Chamber Orchestra)

 South Korean pianist Seolyeong Jeong made her solo recital debut at Kumho Art Hall in Seoul, Korea at the age of thirteen.
-As an active soloist and a chamber musician, she has performed in numerous concerts including the “Shepherd School Chamber Orchestra Concert” at The Shepherd School of Music at Rice University where she performed L. v.
-Beethoven's Piano Concerto No. 4 under the baton of Maestro Donald Schleicher, “The Asian Influence Concert” at the Beth El Temple, where she performed Prokofiev’s Piano Concerto No. 3 with Beth El Temple Orchestra, “New York Piano Festival & Competition Gala Concert” at Weill Recital Hall at Carnegie Hall, “Sharing the Spotlight: Celebrating Clara Schumann’s 200th Birthday” at Duncan Recital Hall in Shepherd School of Music, “Vista Chamber Music Concert” at Morse Memorial Hall in Yale School of Music, “Spirit of SNU Strings III” at IBK Chamber Hall in Seoul Arts Center.
+As an active soloist and a chamber musician, she has performed in numerous concerts including the “Shepherd School Chamber Orchestra Concert” at The Shepherd School of Music at Rice University, where she performed L. v.
+Beethoven's Piano Concerto No. 4 under the baton of conductor Donald Schleicher, “The Asian Influence Concert” at the Beth El Temple, where she performed Prokofiev’s Piano Concerto No. 3 with Beth El Temple Orchestra with conductor Joseph Ness, “New York Piano Festival & Competition Gala Concert” at Weill Recital Hall at Carnegie Hall, “Sharing the Spotlight: Celebrating Clara Schumann’s 200th Birthday” at Duncan Recital Hall in Shepherd School of Music, “Vista Chamber Music Concert” at Morse Memorial Hall in Yale School of Music, and “Spirit of SNU Strings III” at IBK Chamber Hall in Seoul Arts Center.

 Seolyeong has won top prizes at international and national competitions, including 1st Prize at the 2023 American Virtuoso International Music Competition, 1st Prize and the Audience Choice Prize at the 2022 Young Texas Artists Music Competition, 1st Place at the 2022 Shepherd School Concerto Competition, 1st Prize at the 2016 Connecticut Young Artist Competition, 3rd Prize and the “Award for the Best Performance of a 20th-Century Composition” at the 2016 New York Piano Festival & Competition, Grand Prize at the 2011 Korean Liszt Competition, 1st Prize at the 2011 Samick-Seiler Piano Competition, Grand Prize and the “Award by Minister of Ministry of Culture, Sports and Tourism of South Korea” at the 2010 Sungjung Music Competition, and 1st Prize at the 2009 Ewha-Kyunghyang Competition.